pippinbarr/cart263-2020/slides/pizzicato/pizzicato.md

   time: 0.4,
   mix: 0.5
 });

-let barkSFX = new Pizzicato.Sound('./assets/sounds/bark.wav', function() {
+let barkSFX = new Pizzicato.Sound('./assets/sounds/bark.wav');

+function setup() {
   barkSFX.addEffect(delay);
+}

+function mousePressed() {
   barkSFX.play();
-});
+}
 ```

-- In order to work well with effects we need to get to grips with the specific options either by being an audio engineer or some kind already, or through reading the documentation and experimentation!
+- To work with effects we need to examine the options available (again it can help to be an audio engineer, but experimentation will work too!)

 ---